Sol Urbach - Saved by Oskar Schindler

-Holocaust survivor Sol Urbach remembers Oscar Schindler, who was granted the honorific title Righteous of the World’s Nations.
+Holocaust survivor Sol Urbach remembers Oskar Schindler, who was granted the honorific title Righteous among the Nations.

-The State of Israel confers the honorific title of Righteous of the World’s Nations upon non-Jews who risked their lives during World War II to save Jews from Nazi extermination.
+The State of Israel confers the honorific title of Righteous among the Nations upon non-Jews who risked their lives during World War II to save Jews from Nazi extermination.

 One who is recognized as Righteous for taking risks to help Jews during the Holocaust is awarded a medal in their name, a certificate of honor and the privilege of having their name added to the Wall of Honor in the Garden of the Righteous at Yad Vashem in Jerusalem.